The Classical Guitarist

 When a musician plays a piece of music is it continuous music?
 Are there short or long rests where no note is played?
 There sure is!
 And the sheet music has a way to show you, the musician, where to take these rests and how long to take them.
 This is done with the rest notes.

-Don't skip over this section.
 Rest notes are just as important as played notes.
 And you have to understand how to read them.
 But they are easy - after all they mean you don't have to play anything; you just rest.
+And music is not just notes.
+The spaces between the notes are equally as important.

 The whole rest note is shown here.